BerkeleyLab/LBNL-EVFR/README.md

 (time make CROSS_COMPILE=${ARM_TOOLCHAIN_LOCATION}/bin/mb- APP=evfr PLATFORM=marble && notify-send 'Compilation SUCCESS' || notify-send 'Compilation ERROR'; date) 2>&1 | tee make_output
 ```

+#### Testing features

+##### Fanout via QSFP2

+Add `TESTING_OPTION=USE_QSFP_FANOUT` to the make command to enable the fanout via QSFP2.
+Note that it's a testing feature and the fanout latency is not fully deterministic but can vary by approximately one clock period.

 ### Deploying

 To deploy the gateware and the software we can use a variety of